Shem Knarkid Needs his Mommy

 Doe looked back and caught a glimpse of his frightened friend.
 Yes, they were friends.
 So why couldn’t he remember his name?
 Come to think of it… what was his own name?
 That would have to wait since they needed to regroup with the rest of their unit.

 John hopped over a brown-clad corpse with a swollen purple jaw and two throwing knives jutting out of its guts like young bamboo shoots.
-The battle had been raging for more than ten minutes now and thanks to all the dust it had been more than three since the two privates had seen another living soul.
+The battle had raged for more than ten minutes now and thanks to all the dust it had been more than three since the two privates had seen another living soul.
 Radios were useless in these new battles as well since each side could just scramble the other’s signals.

 The whole thing was a relatively small scuffle occurring at a mutually agreed upon time by both factions who stayed within Chappacheck’s and the Cosmic Collective’s rules of war.
 A few church leaders and politicians had taken offense at the way the leaders of the Islam District had claimed a meteorite that landed a few weeks earlier.
 The stone in question contained an extremely valuable mineral.
 This made the districts’ resident deities bicker.
 Apparently Allah had intended for the Islam District to have the riches because he placed it squarely in the dirt outside one of their most populous cities.
 Yahweh, on the other hand, seemed to think the meteorite belonged to his people, which is why he had it burn its way across their sky for every god-fearing Christian to marvel at.
 With no other recourse they had to duke it out.